-Infusion-related reactions presenting as hypersensitivity/allergic reaction, anaphylaxis, or cytokine release syndrome; as well as inhalation-related reactions presenting as allergic reaction (e.g., bronchospasm that may manifest with wheezing and/or respiratory distress) are designated as Adverse Events of Special Interest.
+Infusion-related reactions presenting as hypersensitivity/allergic reaction, anaphylaxis, or cytokine release syndrome are designated as Adverse Events of Special Interest.
 For details of reporting requirements, see section 9.3.1.

 9.1.2.
 Adverse Drug Reaction

 All adverse events judged by either the investigator or the sponsor as having a reasonable suspected causal relationship to the study drug product qualify as adverse drug reactions (ADR).